jbellars/Resources/README.md

 # Resources
-A conglomeration of useful resources
+An agglomeration of useful resources pertaining to H.264 and digital video processing technologies.